How to find your illustration style

 If you try to please everybody, chances are you will end up working on something you really don’t like.

-Decide what it is that you like to illustrate and do your absolute best to excel on that.
+Decide what it is that you like to illustrate and do your absolute best to excel at that.
 This brings me to my next point.

 Draw, draw, draw

-(I’m joking, I wouldn’t be so dramatic, but really you need to draw a lot to start see your illustration style taking shape)
+(I’m joking, I wouldn’t be so dramatic, but really you need to draw a lot to start seeing your illustration style taking shape)

 What I mean by that is that if you draw the same or a similar subject multiple times, you will notice an improvement.

-Some illustrators start 100days challenges where they choose a topic and for 100 days they commit on producing one illustration a day.
-This is the perfect excercise to develop your illustration style.
-It doesn’t necessarily have to be a 100 day long challenge.
+Some illustrators start 100days challenges where they choose a topic and for 100 days they commit to producing one illustration a day.
+This is the perfect exercise to develop your illustration style.
+It doesn’t necessarily have to be a 100-day-long challenge.
 It can also last 30 days, but I promise you will start to see a big improvement by the end of it.

 Never stop practising